This post may contain affiliate links. Read our disclosure policy here.

 Now that everything is ready let’s whip this dish up, step-by-step!

-Place the chicken breasts into the baking dish, drizzle with olive oil, and season with salt, black pepper, and herbs.
+Place the chicken breasts in a greased baking dish.
+Season the chicken with olive oil, salt, black pepper, and herbs.
 Bake for 25 minutes or until the chicken reaches an internal temperature of 165F. - Make your balsamic reduction

-Combine the vinegar and brown sugar over medium heat in a medium saucepan.
-Bring it to a simmer, then reduce the heat to medium-low and continue to simmer until the reduction is thickened. - Prepare the Tomato Bruschetta
+Combine the vinegar and brown sugar and bring to a simmer.
+You’ll keep cooking it until the reduction is thickened. - Prepare the Tomato Bruschetta

-Toss the tomatoes with red onion, balsamic vinegar, olive oil, and basil in a large bowl. - Top
+Toss the tomatoes with red onion, balsamic vinegar, olive oil, and basil in a large bowl. - Combine

-Watch this recipe video and I’ll walk you through it, step by step!
+First time making this recipe?
+Watch this quick video and I’ll walk you through it, step by step!

 What to Serve with Baked Bruschetta Chicken